cryptoadm - cryptographic framework administration

 The cryptoadm utility provides subcommands to enable and disable FIPS 140 mode in the Cryptographic Framework.
 It also provides a list subcommand to display the current status of FIPS 140 mode.

-If kernel-level daemon is dead, all applications fail.
+If the kernel-level daemon is dead, all applications fail.
 You can learn this from syslog and use svcadm(8) to restart the svc:/system/cryptosvc service.

 If there are bad providers plugged into the framework, you can learn this from syslog and remove the bad providers from the framework.

 With the exception of the subcommands or options listed below, the cryptoadm command needs to be run by a privileged user.
 The Crypto Management rights profile provides the necessary privileges.

 subcommand list, any options